 - Guided activities

-Not Included in Tuition:
+Not included in tuition:

-- Airfare to and from
+- Airfare to Seattle (SEA) and from Portland (PDX)

-- Personal clothing and items (see our packing list here).
+- Personal clothing and items